 But, I digress.
 Rex has gotten it into his head that COVID is being spread by the homeless.
 So he plans to save the world by wiping out the homeless, starting with the ones living in an abandoned school.
 Most of his buddies in the local militia are down with the idea, and his son Justin (Swayde McCoy, The Great and Terrible Day of the Lord) is gung ho to lead the raid.
 But his father tells him to go talk to Hap Rollins (David Ford, A Wish for Giants, Man vs Bigfoot), an ex-military type instead.

 Hap however wants nothing to do with it.
 He also realizes that his drug-addicted sister Courtney (Stephanie Kae Smith) is one of the homeless squatters in the school.
 Despite their estrangement, he can’t just leave her to be killed and goes to rescue her.
 Unfortunately, he arrives just as the militia arrives and puts the building into lockdown.
 Now he’ll have to fight his way out to save her, and himself.

 According to a statement posted at the end of the film writer/director Micah Lyons (The Runners, No Man’s Land) started shooting Lockdown before there was even a script.
 That may explain some of the problems with things like character names, etc. But that’s the least of the film’s issues.

 Remember what I said about Rex’s truck?
-Well just about everything in Lockdown looks new, or at least normally used.
-There’s running water, electricity, cell phone service.
+Well, just about everything in Lockdown looks new or at least normally used.
+There’s running water, electricity, and cell phone service.
 An exterior shot of the militia headquarters looks like an auto dealership with all the new vehicles.
-The only older ones we see are the couple that get blown up.
+The only older ones we see are the couple that gets blown up.

-Uncork’d Entertainment will release Lockdown on DVD and VOD February 1st.
+Uncork’d Entertainment will release Lockdown on DVD and VOD on February 1st.